Korcula Panoramas Views, Viewpoints and Vistas

 Panorama of Lastovo island and its archipelago viewed from a southern part of Korcula island – stitched from 7 digital photos (2014)

-Korcula Old Town and surrounding area viewed from Perna at Peljesac – The panorama is “stitched” from 6 different photos, taken in hurry one early afternoon in June 2012, from Perna, across the channel, at Peljesac
+Korcula Old Town and surrounding area viewed from Perna at Peljesac – The panorama is “stitched” from 6 different photos, taken in a hurry one early afternoon in June, from Perna, across the channel, at Peljesac

 Panorama Korcula views from Sveti Ilija Mountain – this view is possible to see if you climb at the top of Sveti Ilija Mountain (which is not recommended in Summer months due to high temperatures).
 Photo shows indication and links to various locations around the eastern part of Island Korcula including Korcula Old Town… click to enlarge + this one